Au Pair questions to ask on Interview with the host family

-- Do I have to read with children before go to bed?
+- Do I have to read with children before they go to bed?

-- Ask also about their free time during the weekends: what they do and if they want you join with them their free time/activities.
+- Free time during the weekends: what they do and if they want you join with them their free time/activities.

-- Ask about children’s relation with previous au pairs.
+- Children’s relation with previous au pairs.
 If they keep the contact with them.

-- Ask your prospective host family previous au pairs contact details and contact to them to ask about their au pair experience with the host family.
+- Inquire to your prospective host family for previous au pairs contact details and contact to them to ask about their au pair experience with the host family.

 If you are going to come to Spain during summer period, in Spain from mid June until mid September